xmamo/VanillaVotifier/README.md

 #### Download your config ####

-By default, the container will grab the default VanillaVotifier config at runtime.
+By default, the container will grab the default VanillaVotifier config at first runtime.
+If you want to force the config to be replaced, set `FORCE_REPLACE_CONFIG=true`.
 You may want to change the config, in which case you should make it available at a public URL and specify it:
 ```
 -e CONFIG_YAML_URL="https://raw.githubusercontent.com/xMamo/VanillaVotifier/master/src/main/resources/mamo/vanillaVotifier/config.yaml"